 HPV is a common virus that affects both males and females, which is passed from person to person through sexual contact.
 HPV can stay in the body for years, causing changes to cells that can lead to a wide range of HPV-related cancers and other serious diseases.

+It is estimated that up to four out of five Australians will have an HPV infection at some point in their lives.
 Although HPV is one of the most common sexually transmitted infections, most HPV infections are asymptomatic – meaning that they have no clinical symptoms.
 This means that people infected with HPV often do not know they have it, and can continue transmitting the virus to others.

-The HPV vaccine is provided free to all males and females aged 12-13 years as part of the National HPV Vaccination Program.
+The HPV vaccine is provided free in schools to all males and females aged 12-13 years under the National HPV Vaccination Program.

 - The National HPV Vaccination Program Register collects data to evaluate the impact of the HPV Vaccination Program on rates of HPV-related cancers.
 For further information, visit the HPV Register website or call 1800 478 734.